hpe-dev-incubator/hpe-dev-portal/content/blog/integrating-k8sgpt-to-empower-kubernetes-with-ai-in-hpe-greenlake-for-private-cloud-enterprise.md

-[K8sGPT]( https://github.com/k8sgpt-ai/k8sgpt) is an open source project designed to address common and complex issues within K8s clusters using AI.
-It leverages large language models (LLMs) to enhance troubleshooting, streamline processes, and improve cluster management.
-K8sGPT supports various AI providers, including [OpenAI] (https://openai.com/), [Amazon Bedrock](https://aws.amazon.com/bedrock/), [Azure OpenAI](https://azure.microsoft.com/en-us/products/cognitive-services/openai-service), Google Gemini](https://ai.google.dev/docs/gemini_api_overview) as well as [Local AI](https://github.com/mudler/LocalAI).
+[K8sGPT]( https://github.com/k8sgpt-ai/k8sgpt) is an open source project designed to address common and complex issues within K8s cluster using AI.
+It leverages large language models (LLMs) to enhance troubleshooting, streamline processes, and improve K8s management.
+K8sGPT supports various AI providers, including [OpenAI] (https://openai.com/), [Amazon Bedrock](https://aws.amazon.com/bedrock/), [Azure OpenAI](https://azure.microsoft.com/en-us/products/cognitive-services/openai-service), [Google Gemini](https://ai.google.dev/docs/gemini_api_overview) as well as [Local AI](https://github.com/mudler/LocalAI).

 The Local AI is an open source project that provides an alternative to OpenAI’s offerings for local inferencing.
 It does not require a GPU and can run on consumer grade hardware without high-end computing resources.
 By deploying AI solutions within the local infrastructure and keeping all processes in-house, it avoids the costs associated with external AI services and ensures better data sovereignty and privacy.

-The following sections describe the process to deploy K8sGPT using Local AI as its backend to empower K8s clusters with AI capabilities in HPE GreenLake for Private Cloud Enterprise.
+The following sections describe the process to deploy K8sGPT using Local AI as its backend to empower K8s cluster with AI capabilities in HPE GreenLake for Private Cloud Enterprise.

 ### Install K8sGPT

-There are two options to install K8sGPT, as a CLI or as a K8s Operator in the K8s cluster.
-This blog post takes the CLI option to install K8sGPT to the workstation.
+There are two options to install K8sGPT, as a CLI tool or as a K8s Operator in the K8s cluster.
+This section takes the CLI option to install K8sGPT to the workstation.
 K8sGPT will be independent of any specific K8s cluster and it can be used for working on any existing K8s clusters.
 This is helpful, especially when multiple K8s clusters are created in your environment.
 They can all work with the same K8sGPT installation.

-Follow the following instructions to install K8sGPT as a CLI tool on the workstation:
+Follow below instructions to install K8sGPT as a CLI tool on the workstation:

 ```shell
 $ curl -LO https://github.com/k8sgpt-ai/k8sgpt/releases/download/v0.3.24/k8sgpt_386.deb